Chinmay-Ankolekar/Todo-List/README.md

 # PERN Stack Todo List

-A simple Todo List application built with the PERN stack (PostgreSQL, Express, React, Node.js).
+A Todo List application using PostgreSQL, Express, React, and Node.js.
+Easy-to-use and efficient for organizing your daily tasks.

 ## Features